ceph/ceph/doc/man/8/rbdmap-generator.rst

 #. unmap-options is passed unchanged to ``--options`` argument of ``rbd device
    unmap`` command.
 This field is optional.

+"none" or "-" may be specified as a placeholder for optional fields

 If successful, the generated unit maps the image to a ``/dev/rbdX`` device, at which point a udev rule is triggered to create a friendly device name symlink, ``/dev/rbd/<image-or-snap-spec>``, pointing to the mapped device.